Guest Contributor: Daniel Rushfield

 - Total Salary versus Net Salary: Some employers will make you an offer of Total Salary, which is prior to total deductions, and others will cite a Net Salary figure, which is after total deductions.
 Recommendation: Since the size of deductions for Pension, Kupat Gemel, Manager Insurance and Keren Hishtalmut are related to gross salary, have the employer cite you offers for both Total Salary and Net Salary.

-- Optional worker benefits: Some employers will start putting aside money for Pension, Kupat Gemel, Manager Insurance and Keren Hishtalmut (2.5-5%) from the beginning of your employment, others will start them only after completion of a trial period, and others will not offer them at all.
+- Optional worker benefits: Some employers will begin setting money aside for Keren Hishtalmut (2.5-7.5%) from the beginning of one’s employment, while others will begin only after completion of a trial period.
+Some employers do not offer this benefit at all.
 Recommendation: Since employer payments can amount to over 10% of total salary, be sure to understand whether they are included and under what conditions.

 - Basic Training and Miluim (Reserve Duty): If you are called to serve in the IDF, you will be paid either by National Insurance, or directly by your employer, who will then get refunded by National Insurance.
 An employer may not fire a worker called to do basic training or reserve duty, but he is not obligated to give preference in hiring to someone about to be called to army duty.